core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 #### Deleted Recipient Contexts {#ssec-loss-mutable-context-overflow}

 The Security Context may contain a large and variable number of Recipient Contexts.
-A Recipient Context may need to be deleted, because the maximum number of Recipient Contexts has been reached (see {{ssec-sender-recipient-context}}) or for some other reason.
+A Recipient Context may need to be deleted, because the maximum number of Recipient Contexts has been reached (see {{ssec-sender-recipient-context}}), or due to some other reason.

 When a Recipient Context is deleted, information about previously received messages from the corresponding other endpoint is lost.
 Therefore, if the Recipient Context is derived again from the same Security Context, there is a risk that a replayed message is not detected.
 If one Recipient Context has been deleted from the current Security Context, then the Replay Window of any new Recipient Context in this Security Context MUST be initialized as invalid.
 Messages associated with a Recipient Context that has an invalid Replay Window MUST NOT be delivered to the application.